-The County's elected and appointed officials considered many factors when setting the fiscal year 2016 budget and tax rates.
+The County's elected and appointed officials considered many factors when setting the fiscal year 2018 budget and tax rates.
 Some key items that should be noted are as follows:

-- 1. Mineral and related taxable values plummeted this year.
+- Mineral and related taxable values decreased again this year.
 Local real and personal property taxable values have remained relatively unchanged for the last several years.
-Overall, valuations decreased approximately thirty-six percent from last year's figures.
-In order to adequately fund the 2016 budget, the Commissioners Court was forced to increase the total county tax rate by \$0.3047/\$100 valuation, even with the use of some of the fund balances (reserves). - 2.
-General Fund revenues, as well as Road and Bridge Fund revenues, are budgeted to remain approximately the same as last year. - 3.
-The budget allows for 52 full-time positions (including elected officials) and 10 part-time positions, a decrease of one full-time employee in the office of the County and District Clerk.
-Even though budgeted, the County Tax Assessor-Collector and County Treasurer were able to complete their duties without part-time help in 2013, 2014 and 2015. - 4.
-Capital expenditures in the 2015 Road & Bridge Fund anticipate the replacement of at least three motor graders.
+Overall, valuations decreased approximately 7.5% from last year's figures.
+In order to adequately fund the 2018 budget, the Commissioners Court was forced to maintain the tax rate of \$1.10/\$100 valuation, even with the use of some of the fund balances (reserves). - 2.
+General Fund revenues, as well as Road and Bridge Fund revenues, are budgeted to decrease slightly from last year, as are budgeted expenditures. - 3.
+The budget allows for 50 full-time positions (including elected officials) and 12 part-time positions, basically the same as last year's budget.
+Even though budgeted, the County Treasurer was able to complete her duties without part-time help in 2013, 2014, 2015, 2016 and 2017.
+The Tax Assessor-Collector also had a part-time position budgeted for the previous four years, but chose to cut it from the 2017 budget, as she does not foresee the need this year either. - 4.
+Capital expenditures in the 2018 Road & Bridge Fund anticipate the replacement of at least one motor grader, and one truck/tractor.
 The Commissioners Court has determined that keeping motor graders longer than the warranty period results in higher overall costs due to market factors affecting trade allowances.
 It seems that factory governmental pricing breaks follow the machine for a period of time, making them more attractive to independent contractors if they are traded within that period.
-Continuing to operate the graders past the warranty period also exposes the County to the monetary risk of major repairs in addition to the downtime involved - 5.
+Continuing to operate the graders past the warranty period also exposes the County to the monetary risk of major repairs in addition to the downtime involved. - 5.
 The oil industry in our area has had successful years, but continues to be very unpredictable, as has been the agriculture industry.
 These two industries remain the largest parts of our local business activity and the uncertainty that goes along with them makes it a challenge to accurately predict long-term economic and population numbers for Cochran County.
 The release of 2010 census figures confirmed that the population of Cochran County is declining rapidly, showing a 16.2% loss since the 2000 census.
+Estimated 2017 population figures show another 8-9% decrease from the 2010 census.
 Efforts to help strengthen and expand existing business and industry are largely invisible, and progress in the area of economic development seems to be limited.